mona-kay/mona-kay.github.io/_pages/consulting.md

 I've been consulting on a variety of projects across industries for more than 5 years.
 Some of my consulting engagements include:

 - **Machine Learning Training:** training marketing analysts in advertising/market research companies to effectively use dimensionality reduction techniques (principal component analysis, discriminant analysis) using SPSS and R
-- **Analytics Consulting:** training data analysts in education to effectively analyze and communicate results from smaller data sets for consumption by non-technical audiences, including teachers and school administrators
+- **Analytics:** training data analysts in education to effectively analyze and communicate results from smaller data sets for consumption by non-technical audiences, including teachers and school administrators
-- **Data Science Curriculum Development:** coordinating with a team of curriculum experts to design and redesign online courses in Python programming, statistics, and applied data science.
+- **Curriculum Development:** coordinating with a team of curriculum experts to design and redesign online courses in Python programming, statistics, and applied data science.

 If you're looking for a data scientist and analytics expert who can support an analytics team learning new skills and software, or are looking to train a wider audience in the effective use of data, I would love to speak about how I can support your goals and commitments.